IU-PR/Capstone_project/content/docs/2024/A-Shot/week02.md

 - **Desktop App:**
-  We will use [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) for A-Shot, as it is a developer-friendly and efficient tool for creating multiplatform applications.
+  We will use [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) for A-Shot, as it is an easy-to-use and efficient tool for creating multiplatform applications.

 - **Neural Networks:**
   [PyTorch](https://pytorch.org/) will be our choice for training and operating neural networks due to its extensive